-Other net gains of the Group in 2020 amounted to RMB6,523,000, representing a decrease of 82.7% as compared to RMB37,759,000 in 2019.
-Other net gains and losses mainly comprised the realised net gains and losses on other financial assets, donation expenses and the net exchange gain and loss.
-Such change was mainly attributable to the combined effect of the increase in realised losses on other financial assets and donation expenses, and the decrease in net exchange gain.
+Other net gains of the Group in 2021 amounted to RMB73,767,000, representing an increase of 1,030.9% as compared to RMB6,523,000 in 2020.
+Other net gains and losses mainly comprised the realised net gains and losses on financial instruments at FVPL, donation expenses and the net exchange gain and loss.
+Such change was mainly attributable to the combined effect of the increase in realised gain on financial instruments at FVPL and the decrease in donation expenses, and the decrease in net exchange gain.